 6. The doors are locked.

-9. All Ebay orders are packed and ready to go in my car bag.
+9. All eBay orders are packed and ready to go in my car bag.

 However, these habits did not happen overnight.
 I had to practice them over and over again.
 I had to learn a few lessons when they did not get done.
 I hate scrambling to get things done even though I am a procrastinator at heart.
-This daily habits keep me calm and give me less to worry about.
+These daily habits keep me calm and give me less to worry about.